pyhys/minimalmodbus/docs/develop.rst

 Note that the term 'address' is ambiguous, why it is better to use the terms 'register address' or 'slave address'.

-Use only external links in the README.txt, otherwise they will not work on Python Package Index (PyPI).
+Use only external links in the README.rst, otherwise they will not work on Python Package Index (PyPI).
 No Sphinx-specific constructs are allowed in that file.

 Design priorities: